fullmetalbrackets/blog/src/content/blog/setting-up-sweet-potato-debian-pihole.md

 Now that all my ad lists, DNS records and other settings are on the Sweet Potato's Pi-Hole instance, I wanted to set up **DNS over TLS with Unbound**.
 My main instance of Pi-Hole uses `cloudflared` for **DNS over HTTPS**, so I figured why not change it up here.
 (Someday I may keep this as the only Pi-Hole and remove the container instance from my home server, since it doesn't really need to be on 24/7 otherwise.)

-I followed the <a href="" target="_blank">official Pi-Hole docs instructions for using Unbound as a recursive DNS server</a> to the letter, and had everything up and running within 5 minutes.
+I followed the <a href="https://docs.pi-hole.net/guides/dns/unbound/" target="_blank">official Pi-Hole docs instructions for using Unbound as a recursive DNS server</a> to the letter, and had everything up and running within 5 minutes.
 In short:

 1. Install Unbound via the Debian package manager: